-Diborane is a chemical substance has many numbers of applications in various fields, of which some are given below:
+Diborane is a chemical substance that has many applications in various fields, and some are given below:

 - Diborane is used as a rocket propellant.

-- It is utilized in the manufacture of borophosphosilicate which is a form of glass.
+- It is utilised in the manufacture of borophosphosilicate which is a form of glass.

 - In most of the chemical reactions, it is employed as a reducing agent.

-- Diborane is used as a catalyst and rubber vulcanizer in the polymerization reactions.
+- Diborane is used as a catalyst and rubber vulcaniser in polymerisation reactions.

 - It is even used as a doping agent in the manufacturing of semiconductor devices.